 Right: Snub with others discusses plans to combat communism.
 Los Angeles Times, 24 Sept, 1950.
 Via Newspapers.com

-Snub Pollard’s voice.
-From “Just My Luck” (1935).
-Here Mr Smith (Snub Pollard/Harold Fraser) and Homer Crow (Charles Ray) discover they have lost their money, whilst eating at a cheap diner famous for beating up any non-paying customers.
-He appears to be channelling Stan Laurel.
+Above: Snub Pollard’s voice.
+From Just My Luck (1935).
+Here, Mr Smith (Snub Pollard/Harold Fraser) and Homer Crow (Charles Ray) discover they have lost their money, whilst eating at a cheap diner famous for beating up any non-paying customers.
+Snub appears to be channelling Stan Laurel.
 Video in the author’s collection.

-Right: Harold Fraser aka “Snub” Pollard, at the time of his visit home to Melbourne.
+Above right: Harold Fraser aka “Snub” Pollard, at the time of his visit home to Melbourne.
 Author’s Collection.

-Harold married three times – each ended unhappily.
+Harold Fraser married three times – each ended unhappily.
 He married 17-year-old Myrtle Webb in April 1917 – he claimed to be 23 – but he was in fact 28.
 Within a matter of months the relationship had ended.
 He married Elizabeth Bowen in March 1922, claiming to be 30 – when he was now 33.
 This marriage also broke down and ended in divorce in 1927.
 In 1935 he married again, this time to Ruth Bridges aka Gibson.
 He was 46 by this time, but registered his age as 38.
 This relationship was also over by 1940.
 One error in age on a marriage certificate seems understandable.
 But the same error existing in all three marriage certificates perhaps points to other problems of identity and sense of self.
 Or, is it just a case of “everyone does it”?

-Snub Pollard on set with Hal Roach Studio co-star Marie Mosquini.
+Above: Snub Pollard on set with Hal Roach Studio co-star Marie Mosquini.
 In March 1922 it was reported they were engaged.
 They weren’t.

-1. An original Keystone Kop?
+An original Keystone Cop?

-2. Origins of the stage name Snub?
+Origins of the stage name Snub?